BOOKSFASHIONHOME DECOR

 Plant Lore and Legend by Ruth Binney

-With beautiful illustrations and a sprinkle of folklore, this adorable horticultural guide packs a big punch in a small package.
-While there are a few healing tips and tricks, the information is largely cultural, not medicinal.
+With beautiful illustrations and a sprinkle of folklore, this adorable guide packs a big punch in a small package.
+While there are a few healing tips and tricks, the information is largely cultural.
 Drawn from the ancient Greek and Roman lore of the classical era through the intricate social niceties of the Victorian era, Binney’s small guide on plants is equal parts enchanting and informative.

 Grimoire Girl by Hilarie Burton Morgan